 Retailers and manufacturers can help customers by including clearer recycling information on their packaging.
 Switching to reusable packaging solutions is another way to recycle and keep products in circulation for longer, for example, boxes or mailing bags that can be reused for exchanges and returns.

 When something is biodegradable, it means that it can be broken down naturally by microorganism such as bacteria, fungi under certain conditions (temperature, humidity, etc.).
 The term itself is quite vague though, as it does not define the length of time needed for products to decompose.

 A lot of products will break down naturally (therefore are technically biodegradable), but some may take many years to do so.
-Even natural products such as a banana skin can take between 1-3 years to biodegrade when thrown away.
+Even natural products such as banana skin can take 2 years to biodegrade when thrown away.